MoniPar/tailors_thimble/README.md

 * I can use my username and password so that I can login to my user account. [#17](https://github.com/MoniPar/tailors_thimble/issues/17)
 * I can log out of my account so that I can keep my details secure. [#18](https://github.com/MoniPar/tailors_thimble/issues/18)
-* I can login to my profile so that I can access my information and view my details. [#19](https://github.com/MoniPar/tailors_thimble/issues/19)
+* I can log in to my profile so that I can access my information and view my details. [#19](https://github.com/MoniPar/tailors_thimble/issues/19)
 * I can update my profile information so that I can change my details when necessary. [#23](https://github.com/MoniPar/tailors_thimble/issues/23)
 * I can schedule an appointment with the Master Tailor so that I can avail of their service. [#27](https://github.com/MoniPar/tailors_thimble/issues/27)
 * I can view my appointments so that I can check if my appointments have been approved. [#26](https://github.com/MoniPar/tailors_thimble/issues/26)